davidyeiser/full-time-freelancer-ebook/README.md

 ### Instructions

-In step one you are essentially creating a zip file with the file extension "epub".
+In step one you are essentially creating a zip file with the file extension “epub”.
 Then you convert this to a .mobi file which can be read on a Kindle using Amazon's official converter tool.

 #### Step 1